Fasted93/ODE-Graphic-Solver/README.md

 ODE Graphic-Solver is a program written in Java using Processing used for getting a numerical solution and graphing the phase space of an ODE system.

+#What do I need to run it?

+You simply need to install Processing (https://www.processing.org/), open ODE_GS.pde and click run.

 #Status

 Currently, the code is not useful since it only uses an Euler method for solving the system.